-But in France, especially in areas where people walk to the market or grocery store, trendy shopping trolley models with wheel are commonplace and even expected.
+But in France, especially in areas where people walk to the market or grocery store, trendy French shopping trolley models with wheel are commonplace and even expected.
 Sure, you can bring a basket or bag to shop, but when you buy a lot of items, it’s so much easier to wheel them home in a spacious 4-wheel shopping cart.
 The shopping cart wheels are really durable as well and go up curbs and can roll on gravel with no problem.

 So to truly immerse myself in French culture and make my shopping a little easier, I went for it bought a red Rolser shopping trolley this past weekend.
 Our new house is right next to the marché and close to the supermarket and I figured it was about time to ditch the grocery bags and look more French.
 But I can’t help but think these French shopping carts are for people who are 80+ years old.
 It’s not the case, though!

 In many areas of Europe, it IS normal to use a French shopping trolley when you’re out shopping like the one below.
 My favorite brand is the Rolser trolley.
 They are high-quality, durable, and come in a variety of patterns and materials.

 From a practicality standpoint, a European shopping trolley is fantastic.
 Mine is waterproof, insulated and cinches closed at the top (keeps the rain, sun and curious dog noses out).
-Going up the stairs is a piece of cake.
+Going up the stairs is a piece of cake with these European shopping carts.
 They save your palms from getting torn up from the handles of heavy grocery bags and make walking 20 minutes a breeze.
 The roller carts even come in a bunch of chic patterns, colors and styles.

 But something tells me the Whole Foods back home in the U.S. doesn’t have these things.
 Instead, they sell all kinds of chic grocery bags and NOT chic carts.
 Rolser shopping trolley styles are pretty trendy, so maybe that will change in the coming years.